Level 1: Ephemeral Values

 TargetFilename (Sysmon)

-Created by user to identify file
+Created by the user to identify a file.

-Domain names
+Domain Names

 SourceHostname (Sysmon)